 7 Causes of Pride: How to be More Humble!

-Pride is rooted in deep insecurity, fear, and unworthiness.
-Prideful people often feel small, overlooked, insecure, powerless, and unloved.
-To hide those feelings from the world a prideful person puts on a false mask of perfection, confidence, and engages in attention seeking behaviors.
+Pride is often rooted in deep insecurity, fear, and feelings of unworthiness.
+Prideful individuals may often feel small, overlooked, insecure, powerless, and unloved.
+To conceal these feelings from the world, they put on a false mask of perfection, confidence, and engage in attention-seeking behaviors.

-If you find that you are prideful there is no reason to be afraid.
-The truth is, a prideful person doesn’t know how powerful, amazing, and loving they are.
-You wouldn’t have to pretend if you truly tapped into your inner power.
-If you fix the underlying insecurities, and fears then it fixes the pride, which will allow you to be more humble.
+If you discover that you struggle with pride, there is no reason to be afraid.
+The truth is, a prideful person may not realize how powerful, amazing, and loving they truly are.
+If you tap into your inner power, you won’t need to pretend.
+Fixing the underlying insecurities and fears that contribute to your pride can ultimately lead to greater humility.

 What is pride?

-The meaning of pride is “an unreasonable feeling of superiority as to one’s talents, beauty, wealth, rank, and so forth; to feel no need for God and be totally self-reliant; to look down on others, to feel one deserves or is entitled to certain things due to their hard-work; disdainful behavior or treatment; insolence or arrogance of demeanor; haughty bearing.”
-(Definition Origin: Insight Into The Scriptures)
+The definition of pride refers to “an unreasonable sense of superiority in one’s talents, beauty, wealth, social rank, and other such factors; feeling no need for God and relying entirely on oneself; looking down on others; feeling entitled to certain things due to hard work; exhibiting disdainful behavior, insolence, or arrogance.”
+(Definition Source: Insight Into The Scriptures)

-The synonym of pride is self-image, self-regard, and self-worth.
-When pride goes beyond a normal expression of self celebration the synonym becomes arrogance, self-centeredness, and egocentric.
+Synonyms for pride include self-image, self-regard, and self-worth.
+However, when pride becomes excessive, synonyms may include arrogance, self-centeredness, and egocentricity.
 The antonym of pride is humility.

 Related Article: In Love With A Prideful Man?
 6 Helpful Tips!

-Too much pride has negative effects on relationships, jobs, friendships, etc. Many that struggle with pride lack support because “pride” and “ego” stop them from asking for help.
-They may feel afraid of vulnerability or be unwilling to feel inferior to the person giving the help.
+Excessive pride can have a negative impact on relationships, jobs, friendships, and other areas of life.
+Many people who struggle with pride lack support because their pride and ego stop them from seeking help.
+They may feel afraid of being vulnerable or unwilling to appear inferior to the person offering assistance.

-- I manipulate the situation to make others look guilty or at fault (blame-shifting).
+- I have a tendency to manipulate situations to make others appear guilty or at fault (blame-shifting).

-- I try to avoid feeling guilt and shame.
+- I try to avoid feelings of guilt and shame.

-- If people don’t take my advice, they’ll regret it later.
+- I believe that if people do not take my advice, they will regret it later.

-- If I disagree with someone, it’s because they’re overly emotional or flawed.
+- When I disagree with someone, I tend to think that they are overly emotional or flawed.

-- If there was something wrong with me, I would see it first.
+- I believe that if there was something wrong with me, I would be the first to know.

-- I have trouble trusting or listening to my leaders.
+- I struggle to trust or listen to my leaders.

-- I like to do or say things to ensure people think well of me (people-pleasing)
+- I have a tendency to say or do things to ensure that people think highly of me (people-pleasing).

-- I get jealous if someone is better than me.
+- I become jealous if someone is better than me.

-- I point out the mistakes of others because I’m annoyed
+- I tend to point out the mistakes of others when I am annoyed.

 7 Root Causes of Pride